Public Works Department

 ADVERTISEMENT FOR BIDS

-Sealed bids for the 2025 Street Resurfacing Project will be received by the City of Norwalk, Ohio, until 10:00 a.m.
-EST, Thursday February 27, 2025 at 38 Whittlesey Avenue, Public Works Office.
-At which time they will be publicly opened and read aloud.
-Bid opening will take place in the Conference Room at City Hall, 38 Whittlesey Avenue.
+Sealed bids for the State of Ohio CD Allocation Program PY25 City of Norwalk McGuan Park Parking Lot and Sidewalk Project will be received by the City of Norwalk, Ohio, until 10:00 a.m.
+EST, May 23, 2025, at which time they will be publicly opened and read aloud.
+Bid opening will take place in the Conference Room at City Hall, 38 Whittlesey Avenue, Norwalk.
+Any proposals received after 10:00 a.m. will be returned to bidder unopened.

-Attention of bidders is called to all of the requirements contained in this bid packet, particularly to the Wage Rates, various insurance requirements, various equal opportunity provisions, and the requirement of the payment bond and performance bond for one hundred percent (100%) of the contract price.
+Attention of bidders is called to all of the requirements contained in the bid packet, particularly Federal Davis-Bacon Wages, various insurance requirements, various equal opportunity provisions, and the requirement of the payment bond and performance bond for one hundred percent (100%) of the contract price.
+The estimated cost of the City of Norwalk McGuan Park Parking Lot Project is $118,700.00.

-Attention of bidders is called to Ohio revised Code Section 153.12 which states that NO contract shall be entered into if the price of the Bids for the project, are in excess of ten percent (10%) above the Engineer’s estimate.
+Attention of bidders is called to Ohio Revised Code Section 153.12, which states that NO contract shall be entered into if the price of the Bids for the project is in excess of twenty percent (20%) above the Engineer’s estimate.

 The City of Norwalk, reserves the right to waive any informalities or to reject any or all bids.
 The City of Norwalk may, at its discretion, award a contract to the lowest and best bidder.